 Unfortunately, the more ‘vices’ you have the more TLC you will have to commit to looking after your skin throughout your late 20’s, 30’s, 40’s and beyond.
 Smoking, caffeine, alcohol, UV radiation, sunbeds, pollution and blue light all have an impact on how your skin ages.
 We need to take a holistic approach to keep our bodies healthy as well as our skin cared for.

-Here are the top 10 KD expert tips to help keep the signs of ageing at bay;
+Here are the top 10 Katherine Daniels expert tips to help keep the signs of ageing at bay:

 - Eat a healthy diet, lots of ‘non dense’ foods.
 Fruit and veg are ideal as these contain lots of water.

 - Limit your sugar intake, sugar plays havoc with the flexibility of your collagen and elastin fibres, which effects the strength and tone of your skin.

 - Drink plenty of water, it supports your vital organs first and your skin second.